-Students have the RIGHT to:

-Learn in a purposeful and supportive environment

-Work and play in a safe, secure, friendly, and clean environment.

-Be treated with respect, courtesy, and honesty.
+Students have the RIGHT to: Learn in a purposeful and supportive environment Work and play in a safe, secure, friendly and clean environment.
+Be treated with respect, courtesy and honesty.
 Start each day/session fresh once a consequence has been completed.

-Students have the RESPONSIBILITY to:

-Ensure that their behaviour is not disruptive to the learning of others.

-Ensure that the school environment is kept neat, tidy, and secure.
+Students have the RESPONSIBILITY to: Ensure that their behaviour is not disruptive to the learning of others.
+Ensure that the school environment is kept neat, tidy and secure.
 Ensure that they are punctual, polite, prepared and display a positive manner.
 Behave in a way that protects the safety and wellbeing of others.

-Staff have the RIGHT to:

-Be treated with respect, courtesy, and honesty.

-Teach in a safe, secure, and clean environment.
+Staff have the RIGHT to: Be treated with respect, courtesy and honesty.
+Teach in a safe, secure and clean environment.
 Teach in a positive and orderly environment.

-Staff have the RESPONSIBILITY to:

-Model respectful, courteous, and honest behaviour.

-Ensure that the school environment is kept neat, tidy, and secure.

-Establish positive relationships with students, staff, parents, and community members.

-Present high-quality teaching always.
-Report student progress to parents.
-Provide safe, secure, and engaging learning environments.

-Parents have the RIGHT to:

-Be informed of course and curriculum material, behaviour management procedures and decisions affecting their child's health and welfare.
+Staff have the RESPONSIBILITY to:Model respectful, courteous and honestbehaviour.Ensure that the school environment is keptneat, tidy and secure.Establish positive relationships withstudents, staff, parents and communitymembers.Present high quality teaching at all times.Report student progress to parents.Provide safe, secure and engaging learningenvironments.
+Parents have the RIGHT to: Be informed of course and curriculum material, behaviour management procedures and decisions affecting their child's health and welfare.
 Be informed of their child's progress.
 Have access to a meaningful and adequate education for their child.
 Be heard in an appropriate forum on matters related to the rights of their child's education.

-Parents have the RESPONSIBILITY to:

-Ensure that their child attends school.
+Parents have the RESPONSIBILITY to: Ensure that their child attends school.
 Ensure that the physical and emotional condition of their child is at an optimum for effective learning.
 Ensure that their child is provided with appropriate materials to make effective use of the learning environment.
 Support the school in providing a meaningful and adequate education for their children.
 Model respectful, courteous and honest behaviour while at school.